Written by Milan

 Umihotaru - Enjoy Shopping and Delicious Food With An Ocean View

 Connecting Chiba and Kanagawa, the man-made island Umihotaru is an odd yet fascinating spot to rest, eat and shop while relishing the 360° view of the Tokyo Bay area.
-In this article, we will introduce you to its unique charm.
+In this article, we will introduce you to its unique charm of this one-of-a-kind rest stop on the sea.

 Umihotaru was built in 1997 on an artificial island designed to structurally support the transitional point of the underground tunnel from Kanagawa and the bridge from Chiba.
 The tunnel section has been highly praised for its advanced engineering and it was ranked fourth place in CNN Travel’s “10 of the world's greatest tunnels” in 2016.